Luis Arraez Player Props: Marlins vs. Braves

 Luis Arraez At The Plate

-- Arraez has 32 hits and an OBP of .518 to go with a slugging percentage of .583.
-All three of those stats lead Miami hitters this season.
+- Arraez has 39 hits and an OBP of .514 to go with a slugging percentage of .551.
+All three of those stats are best among Miami hitters this season.

-- Among qualifying hitters in MLB, he ranks first in batting average, first in on-base percentage, and 13th in slugging.
+- He ranks first in batting average, first in on base percentage, and 23rd in slugging among qualified hitters in MLB action.

-- Arraez is batting .381 during his last games and is on a five-game hitting streak.
+- Arraez will look to extend his four-game hitting streak.
+He's batting .412 over the course of his last outings.

-- He has hit a home run in one of 20 games, and in 1.2% of his plate appearances.
+- Arraez has reached base via a hit in 21 games this season (of 25 played), and had multiple hits in 12 of those games.

-- In seven games this year (35.0%), Arraez has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (32.0%), Arraez has picked up an RBI, and in three of those games (12.0%) he had two or more.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.